 Consequences of Child Abuse & Neglect in Polk County, MO

-- Class D Felony: Less severe child abuse or neglect cases in Polk County, MO that lack substantial physical harm are typically charged as Class D felonies, punishable by up to 7 years in prison and fines as high as $10,000.
-Parole may be possible after serving a minimum of 1 year.
+- Class D Felony: Standard child abuse or neglect charges in Polk County, MO that do not involve serious harm often constitute a Class D felony, which can result in up to 7 years in prison and fines up to $10,000.
+Also, you must serve a minimum of 1 year before parole eligibility.

-- Class A Felony: If the abuse results in the child’s death or involves severe sexual abuse, especially for children under 14, the offense may be a Class A felony.
-This carries a potential sentence of 10-30 years or life, with no parole eligibility for at least 15 years.
+- Class A Felony: For instances involving the child’s death or serious sexual abuse, especially for children under 14, the offense may be a Class A felony – punishable by 10-30 years or even life imprisonment, with no eligibility for parole for the first 15 years.

 If you’re facing child abuse and neglect charges in Polk County, MO don’t hesitate to reach out to Combs Waterkotte at (314) 900-HELP or contact us online.

 In Polk County, MO, child abuse and neglect cases frequently arise from claims by relatives, acquaintances, or neighbors who allege they witnessed concerning behavior.
 At times, these accounts may be exaggerated or even intentionally misrepresented.
-With decades of experience, the Combs Waterkotte Polk County, MO child abuse & neglect lawyers are well-versed in thoroughly investigating these claims and safeguarding clients’ rights in and around Polk County, MO.
+The Combs Waterkotte Polk County, MO child abuse & neglect lawyers have extensive experience in scrutinizing these reports and defending clients throughout Polk County, MO.
 Some important factors in any child abuse or neglect case are:

-- According to RSMo. § 210.115.1, professionals in specific fields, including teachers, social workers, coaches, and healthcare providers, are designated as “mandatory reporters.”
-This classification requires them to report any suspected instance of child abuse or neglect in the Polk County, MO through the DSS hotline or via online reporting.
+- According to RSMo. § 210.115.1, members of certain occupational groups, including social workers, teachers, coaches, and medical professionals, are considered “mandatory reporters.”
+They must report any occurrences of Polk County, MO child abuse or neglect, either to the DSS hotline or online.

 - If a physician, police officer, or other law enforcement official in the Polk County, MO area believes that a child is suffering from illness or injury, or is in danger of personal harm by reason of their surroundings, and that a case of child abuse or neglect already exists, a request may be made that a juvenile officer take the child into protective custody.
 If it is perceived that the child is in imminent danger or suffering serious physical harm or a threat to their life, the physician, police officer, or other law enforcement official may take or retain temporary protective custody of the child without the consent of the child’s parent, guardian, or others legally responsible for the child’s care.